No. 51 Squadron IAF

-No. 51 Squadron "Sword Arms" is a fighter squadron of the Indian air force, based in Srinagar Air Force Station.
-The squadron is under the western command of Indian Air Force.
+No. 51 Squadron "Sword Arms" was a fighter squadron of the Indian air force, based in Srinagar Air Force Station.
+The squadron was under the western command of Indian Air Force.

 History

-No.51 Squadron was initially raised in AFS Chandigarh in 1985, then being equipped with Mig-21 Type 75 variant which later went on to be upgraded to the Mig-21 Bison variant.
+No.51 Squadron was initially raised in AFS Chandigarh in 1985, then being equipped with MiG-21 Type 75 variant which later went on to be upgraded to the MiG-21 Bison variant.
 The squadron was shortly relocated to AFS Srinagar.

-The squadron was number-plated by 30 September, 2022.
+The Squadron was officially disbanded on 30 September 2022 following the Decommissioning of the MiG-21 Fighter Aircraft in its fleet.
+Following which it was taken over by No.223 Squadron of MiG-29UPG Aircraft.

 Notable Incidents

 On 27 February 2019, the squadron was scrambled to intercept an intrusion by Pakistan aircraft into Jammu and Kashmir.
 Among the intercepting aircraft, was Wing Commander Abhinandan Varthaman's MiG-21.
-In the dogfight that ensued, he crossed into Pakistan territory where he was struck by a missile.
+In the dogfight that ensued, he shot down a F-16 piloted by Wg Cdr Shahaz Ud Din as he crossed into Pakistan territory where he was struck by a missile.
 Varthaman ejected and descended safely in the village of Horran in Pakistan administered Kashmir, approximately 7 km from the Line of Control.

 It was claimed by local villagers that Varthaman could be identified as an Indian pilot by the Indian flag on his parachute.
 Upon landing, Varthaman asked the villagers if he was in India.
 The locals responded with pro-Pakistan slogans, after which Varthaman began to run while firing warning shots.
 He ran for approximately 500 metres, to a small pond, where he attempted to sink and swallow some of his documents.
-Subsequently, he was captured and manhandled by the villagers before being captured by the Pakistan Army.
+Subsequently, he was captured and manhandled by the villagers before being captured by the Pakistan Army who further manhandled him brutally.

 Later that day, the Indian Ministry of External Affairs stated that an Indian pilot was missing in action after a MiG-21 Bison fighter plane was lost while engaging with Pakistani jets.